socialgeekusa/automation-v2/README.md

 The GUI allows you to manage devices, accounts and start automation workflows.
 Configuration files will be created automatically in the `Config/` folder on first launch.

+All actions begin on the **Devices** tab where you select the target device before performing an operation.
+Settings, logs and automation controls open in their own windows, which you access from buttons on the main interface.

 ## Running Tests

 Basic tests for the `ConfigManager` class are provided using `pytest`.
 Running